jtruckenbrodt/Serilog.Sinks.Graylog.Extended/Documentation/serilog.md

  - as injectable `ILoggerFactory loggerFactory` variable in constructor.
 Then create logger with context `ILogger<ClassName> logger = loggerFactory.CreateLogger<ClassName>();`
  - as class member `Serilog.ILogger _logger = Log.ForContext<ClassName>();`

-In all cases will be used context as `ClassName`.
+In all cases will be used context `ClassName`.

 ## Configuration
 Serilog is immutable by default.
 This mean that you cannot change settings after initialization.
 From other side you cannot initialize serilog immediately after program beginning as some services are not initialized (like configuration service).
 If you want to have logging immediately after program beginning you need to use two steps initialization:
-1. LoggerConfiguration with CreateBootstrapLoggger() and source code initialization like:
+1. Create LoggerConfiguration with CreateBootstrapLoggger() and source code initialization like this:
 ```
 var bootstrapSerilogLogger = new LoggerConfiguration()
     .MinimumLevel.Debug()